NekomimiOwO/AinoCompanion/README.md

   When the buffer is full because of a network stall, drop the oldest snapshots first and allow the render time to catch up gradually instead of teleporting immediately.
 This avoids jarring jumps after long disconnections.

 - [ ] Add a "keep-alive" snapshot when idle for >1 s
   If the pet has been stationary for more than 1 second, send a single lightweight snapshot (position/rotation only, no state) so that clients can measure realistic packet delay even when the pet is not moving.
-This prevents the adaptive interpolation from being fooled by long idle periods.
+This prevents the adaptive interpolation from being fooled by long idle periods. (most important?)

 - [ ] Validate and discard malformed or impossible packets Before applying received PetStatePacket, check that the position is within a reasonable bounding box (e.g., current level bounds) and the rotation is not NaN.
 Discard invalid packets to avoid breaking the pet's transform.